 Revenue is generated primarily through generous donations by individuals and organisations, supplemented by grant funding from a variety of sources.
 All will respect the Core Principles of our work.
 If you are one of them, thank you.

 Our Core Principles ensure that all our resources go to the the refugee community.
 Refugees are part of all our decision-making processes (we operate as a collective) and non-refugee members give their time and input voluntarily.

-The bulk of our operating costs support allowances for our refugee volunteers in their capacities as teachers (three) and community workers (two).
-Rental and transport for the school are also recurring costs.
+The bulk of our operating costs goes towards allowances for our refugee volunteers in their various capacities as teachers, community workers, language class and computer class facilitators, football coach, and running our teams of women, youth, men and religious leaders.
+Rental and transport for the community work and the school are recurring costs.
 Administrative expenses are minimal.